Estimating the size and distribution of networked populations with snowball sampling: Abstract

 \section{Abstract}

 \begin{small}

-A new strategy is introduced for estimating networked population characteristics.
-Sample selection is based on the one-wave snowball sampling design.
-A generalized stochastic block model is posited for the population's network topology.
+A new strategy is introduced for estimating population size and networked population characteristics.
+Sample selection is based on a multi-wave snowball sampling design.
+A generalized stochastic block model is posited for the population's network graph.
 Inference is based on a Bayesian data augmentation procedure.
-This procedure has the advantage over existing methods in that it can be applied to a networked population of unknown size.
-An application is provided to a study of an empirical population at risk for HIV/AIDS.
-The results demonstrate that efficient estimates of the size and distribution of the population can be achieved with this novel strategy.
+Applications are provided to an empirical and simulated populations.
+The results demonstrate that statistically efficient estimates of the size and distribution of the population can be achieved.

 Keywords: Bayesian inference; Ignoring unit labels; Markov chain Monte Carlo; Missing data; Multiple imputation. \end{small}

 \pagenumbering{arabic}